 - Could offer Harman-branded, dual speakers

-We'd expect the Samsung Galaxy S8 to change things up a little bit more in the design department in comparison to what the S7 and S7 edge did.
-It has been reported that a dedicated side-mounted button will make its way onto the new device, which will launch Viv, the personal assistant developed by Siri founder Dag Kittlaus.
+It has been reported that a dedicated side-mounted button will make its way onto the Galaxy S8, which will launch Viv, the personal assistant developed by Siri founder Dag Kittlaus.
 Although the assistant has been confirmed by the company, the dedicated button hasn't as yet.

-In other reports, SamMobile has reported the a USB Type-C port will be on board for charging and audio and it's also been claimed the headphone jack will be ditched, like Apple did with the iPhone 7.
-A report from Fone Arena adds fuel to this fire, claiming the Galaxy S8 will offer dual speakers and they may be Harman branded.
+In other reports, SamMobile has reported the a USB Type-C port will be on board for charging and audio and it's also been claimed the 3.5mm headphone jack will be ditched, like the iPhone 7.
+The site recently leaked some Samsung-made in-ear wireless earbuds, like Apple's AirPods, supporting the removal of the headphone jack.
+A report from Fone Arena also adds fuel to this fire, claiming the Galaxy S8 will offer dual speakers and they may be Harman branded.

 Samsung acquired Harman in November 2016 so the claim is a reasonable one, especially as both LG, HTC and Apple have made moves in audio in their recent handsets so it's an obvious area for Samsung to focus on to keep in line with competition.